 Ashtanga Vinyasa Yoga

 Ashtanga Vinyasa Yoga is a 90-minute class designed for practitioners looking for a structured and challenging yoga practice.
 Classes are taught in either the traditional "Mysore" method which involves learning and performing the poses one at a time at one's own pace, or, the "led" method which involves performing the poses in a fixed sequence at a pace set by the teacher.
 Practitioners must ideally have a fair amount of strength and stamina to participate in an Ashtanga Vinyasa Yoga class.
-Currently, these classes are offered only as private sessions.

 Yin Yoga is a 75-minute class designed for practitioners looking for a sedate and serene yoga practice.
 Yin Yoga classes are held at a slow pace with poses held at least five minutes on average.
 Yin Yoga applies moderate stress to the connective tissues of the body—the fascia, ligaments and tendons—with an emphasis on increasing joint circulation, improving flexibility and clearing the body's subtle energy channels.
 No previous yoga experience or particular fitness ability is required to participate in a Yin Yoga class.

-Prenatal and Postnatal Yoga
+Prenatal and Postpartum Yoga

 Yoga for Specific Groups or Needs

 Yoga for Specific Groups or Needs is a 60-minute class designed for individuals wishing to address specific conditions, disabilities or injuries.
 Yoga principles and techniques can help individuals manage their condition, reduce their symptoms, increase their vitality, and generally improve their quality of life.
 Conditions that can be alleviated with yoga include addiction, anxiety, back pain, depression, injury, insomnia and stress.
 Yoga can also be taught to children with special needs and older adults.
 Individuals wishing to participate in our Yoga for Specific Groups or Needs sessions are required to obtain medical clearance from their attending physician.
-Currently, these classes are offered only as private sessions.